 Here is an excerpt from a farewell speech she wrote when she was 13:

 ‘In closing, I would like to share one last thought, which is sort of my life’s mantra.
 Throughout life it is easy to feel defeated, to judge others, to allow others to judge you, and to feel slighted when things are not necessarily going our way.
 I have learned throughout my short journey so far, that it is crucial to be kind.
 Always.
 To realize that God gives his hardest battles to His strongest soldiers.
 To be grateful for your experiences… whether they are good or bad… because they all shape you into the person you become, to know that if you are breathing, you have a purpose, and to view each and every obstacle you face in life as a stepping stone, rather than a stumbling block.’

 One of the biggest things we have learned as a family is that God WILL give us things that are more than we can handle.
 The beauty of it is, though, that He does not expect us to do it alone.
 Our faith and knowing that we do not have to be in control is our solace, and we have faith in Emily as well that she will continue to face adversity with grace, dignity and determination as she always has, and come out of this stronger on the other side.”

 This exclusive story was submitted to Love What Matters by Brandi Rowland, Emily’s mom, of Warner Robins, Georgia.
-To submit your story, click here.
-For our best love stories, subscribe to our free email newsletter here.
+Do you have a similar experience?
+We’d like to hear your important journey.Be sure to subscribe to our free email newsletter for our best stories.